stefan-hoeck/idris2-hedgehog/docs/src/Docs/Intro.md

 checkFailing1 = checkNamed "propAddInts" propAddInts
 ```

-Running the above results in output similar to this:
+Running `:exec checkFailing1` in the REPL results in
+an output similar to this:

 ```repl
 > ✗ propAddInts failed after 7 tests.